Depreciation in Car Insurance Claims: What Gets Deducted and Why

 Don't Miss the Supplement Window

-Most policies require you to submit your supplement claim within 1–2 years of the original loss date.
+Most policies require you to submit your supplement claim within 180 days to 1 year of the original loss date — though some allow up to 2 years.
 Missing this window means you permanently forfeit the withheld depreciation amount.
 Check your policy's exact timeline and set a reminder as soon as your initial claim is settled.

-Understanding how total loss payouts work can also help you navigate the depreciation supplement process more effectively when your vehicle is written off entirely.
+Understanding how total loss payouts work can also help you navigate the supplement process more effectively when your vehicle is written off entirely.
+And if you want to dig deeper into how insurers arrive at ACV numbers, our guide on actual cash value vs. replacement cost covers the exact tools and formulas adjusters use.

 Compare Car Insurance Rates in Ohio